davelongdev/dave-long-web-studio/content/blog/seo-basics.md

 ### Meta Title Tag

 The meta title tag is used to display the title or main topic of a web page.
-Search engines will use it as the title of search results and web browsers can use it in tabs to display the page title.
+Search engines will use it as the title of search results and web browsers can use it in tabs.

 ### Meta Description Tag